GreyHatStyle/Ecommerce-Backend/README.md

 ## Features
 - Supports **JWT Authentication system**, with Refresh token rotation.
-- Uses Kmeans Cluster based recommendation model in Search engine.
+- Uses K-means clustering-based recommendation model in a Search engine.
 - Uses **Django Rest Frameworks** to define RestAPI endpoints.
-- It has scalable design.
+- It has a scalable design.

 ## Api Documentation
 For reviewing RestAPIs visit https://knozifies.live/